Who are the Tomb Guards?

 - 3rd Relief: 5'11" to 6'

-Each Relief is commanded by a Staff Sergeant (E-6) and has two "Teams", each consisting of an Assistant Relief Commander (E-5) and 4 Sentinels (E-4 and below), for a total of 9 soldiers per Relief.
-The Headquarter (HQ) Relief consists of the Sergeant of the Guard, Assistant Sergeant of the Guard, the Primary Trainer and a Driver.
+Each Relief is commanded by a Staff Sergeant (E-6) and has two "Teams", each consisting of an Assistant Relief Commander (E-5) and 4 Sentinels (E-4 and below) depending on staffing.
+The Headquarter (HQ) Relief consists of the Commander of the Guard, Sergeant of the Guard, and the Assistant Sergeant of the Guard.

 If you have ever watched the Changing of the Guard, you will have noticed that not all Guards do the same thing.
-The Tomb is completely run by Non-Commissioned Officers (NCO).
 There are six different levels of responsibility at the Tomb:

-Assistant Relief Commander (ARC): An NCO with the rank of Corporal (CPL) or Sergeant (SGT), this is the Relief Commander's right hand.
+Assistant Relief Commander (ARC): An Non-Commissioned Officer (NCO) with the rank of Corporal (CPL) or Sergeant (SGT).
 Each Relief Commander has two ARC assigned.
 The average age for an ARC is 24.

 Relief Commander (RC): An NCO with the Rank of Staff Sergeant (SSG).
 The RC has the greatest responsibility on a day-to-day basis.
 The RC is not only responsible for conducting the Changing of the Guard, but also for the welfare and morale of the Relief as a whole.
 In the absence of the Sergeant of the Guard, the RC is responsible for everything that happens at the Tomb.
 The RC typically has served in two different units in the Army, and the average age is 27.